Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 • Day Eight ~ Sigüeiro to Santiago de Compostela, 15.8 Km (9.82 Miles) You can also break up this day if needed, click here for that information.

 We have walked both routes, from La Coruña and from Ferrol.
-The way out of La Coruña is very difficult to find!
+The way out of La Coruña is very tricky to find!
 Use our GPS tracks to help you.
-We wandered around quite a bit, finding the arrows that are often difficult to see.
+We wandered around quite a bit, finding the signs that are often difficult to see.

 The Camino from La Coruña is lovely regardless if you are doing it as part of the Celtic Camino from the UK, or if you are out for a walk through Galicia, unconcerned about receiving a compostela.
 Plus the seaside city is fabulous, with many tourist sites as well as a beautiful beach.
 Plan on spending some time here before or after your Camino.
 You won't regret it.
 Click on the link for more information!